istvan-fodor/osx-photos-export-renamer/README.md

 # osx-photos-export-renamer
-Utility for renaming OSX Photos export folders from moment name to date sortable name.
+Utility for renaming OSX Photos export folders from moment name to a format where alphabetical sorting equals soring by date (YYYY-MM-DD, location).

 ### Usage